 Q. I am currently 16 years of age and am planning to appear for NEET 2018.
 Will I be eligible for admissions?

 A. Yes.
-As long as you complete the age of 17 years by the time of MBBS and BDS admissions (tentatively around August 2018) or complete the same age by December 31, 2018, you will be eligible to apply.
+As long as your date if birth is before January 1, 2002 and you complete the age of 17 years by the time of MBBS and BDS admissions (tentatively around August 2018) or complete the same age by December 31, 2018, you will be eligible to apply.

 Q. My Date of Birth is December 1, 2001.
 Am I eligible to apply for NEET 2018?